gvwilson/thirdbit/_posts/2005/2005-08-25-fifty-million-calls.md

 still present, which is why we were still getting those 29 million calls to <code>_PyUnicodeUCS2_IsLinebreak</code>.
-Once we got that cleaned up, the number of calls dropped to zero, and the run time went from over 10 seconds per hit to 2 or less---well within our comfort zone.
+Once we got that cleaned up, the number of calls dropped to zero, and the run time went from over 10 seconds per hit to 2 or less—well within our comfort zone.

 OK, we'd fixed our problem, but we still didn't really understand